This post may contain affiliate links. Please see my disclosure policy for more details.

 It was definitely the most interesting beach I saw, and a great way to end the day!

 Batemans Bay Accommodation

-There’s plenty of accommodation in Batemans Bay, ranging from campsites to hotels.
+Batemans Bay has all sorts of places to stay, from campsites to hotels.
 There’s even a hostel if you’re backpacking!
-Follow the link below to browse options.

 Batemans Bay YHA